 Developmental Program courses are non-transferrable.
 If a developmental course must be repeated to improve the course grade, it can only be repeated at Howard Payne University.
-Courses designated as developmental include ENG 1304 Fundamentals of Composition and Grammar, ENG 1104 Fundamentals of Composition and Grammar Lab, and MAT 1431 Foundations of Algebra.
+Courses designated as developmental include ENG 1304 Fundamentals of Composition and Grammar and MAT 1431 Foundations of Algebra.